volodymyrhudyma/blog/content/blog/2020-05-24-spread-operator-in-javascript.md

 console.log(newUser);
 ```

 Property `other` references to an object which contains `age`.
-When doing shallow copy by using spread operator, just the reference address of `other` is copied, not the value itself.
+When doing shallow copy by using the spread operator, just the reference address of `other` is copied, not the value itself.

 That's why when we modify `other.age` it gets updated in both `user` and `newUser`.